nf-core/rnasplice/docs/usage.md

 The pipeline also enables quantification using [featureCounts](https://academic.oup.com/bioinformatics/article/30/7/923/232889).
 This is associated with differential exon usage analysis using edgeR and is activated when the parameter `--edger_exon` is enabled.
 Please note that as this is aimed at differential exon usage feature type is set as `exon` and cannot be changed.
 Please take care to use a suitable attribute to categorize the `biotype` of the selected features in your GTF using the option `--featurecounts_group_type` (default: `gene_biotype`).
 By default, the pipeline uses `gene_name` as the default gene identifier group.

 The final quantification method following STAR alignment is [HTSeq](https://htseq.readthedocs.io/en/master/) which is implemented as part of the [DEXSeq](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html#3_Counting_reads) package.
 This is associated with differential exon usage analysis using DEXSeq and is activated when the parameter `--dexseq_exon` is enabled.
 Using the `--aggregation` parameter the pipeline will combine overlapping genes into a single aggregate gene.
 This approach can alternatively be skipped and any exons that overlap other exons from different genes will be skipped.
+Other important options to take note of are the `--alignment_quality` parameter which can be set by the user and defines the minimum alignment quality required for reads to be included (defined in 5th column of a given SAM file) (default: 10).
+Prior to quantification with HTSeq DEXSeq provides an annotation preparation script which takes a GTF file as input and returns a GFF file.
+Users may instead wish to define their own GFF file and skip this annotation preparation skip by supplying it using the `--gff_dexseq` parameter.

 ## Reference genome files